 As big data facilitated many areas in our lives, it also posed some serious problems.
 Especially in the healthcare industry – these electronic health records contain one of the most valuable knowledge available – sensitive patient information.
 This, in turn, makes them a tempting target to hackers.

-With more and more cyber-attacks and data breaches in the healthcare sector, we may begin to wonder – is there any way of providing healthcare data security and privacy?
+With more and more cyber-attacks and data breaches in the healthcare sector, we may begin to wonder – is there any way of ensuring healthcare data security standards and privacy?
 How can we prevent any unauthorized access?
 And lastly, what can we, software vendors, do to protect patient data?
+In short, let’s talk about the importance of data security in healthcare industry, security standards (HIPAA and GDPR) as well as our experience in this matter.

+Why is privacy important in healthcare?
 When thinking about data vulnerability in healthcare, we can ask ourselves – how sensitive are personal medical records?
 And the answer is trivial – supersensitive.
-There were many security incidents in healthcare systems.
+This sector is extremely vulnerable to malicious cyberattacks.
+There were many security breaches in healthcare systems over the years.

-Cyber-attacks are of serious concern to the health and care sectors because attacks can immediately threaten not just the cybersecurity of systems but the health and safety of patients.
+Cyber-attacks are of serious concern to the health and care sectors because such attacks can immediately threaten not just the cybersecurity of systems but the health and safety of patients.
 Healthcare providers are a potential target for cybersecurity attacks – that’s a fact.
-That’s why we have to ensure that we safeguard the data both from the inside and outside.
+Hence, privacy security and confidentiality in the healthcare environment is crucial.
+We have to ensure that we safeguard the data both from the inside and outside.

 One of the most controlled and, at the same time, attacked sector, is the healthcare industry.
-That’s why more and more regulations are initiated to control access to personal data and prevent any violations or breaches.
+That’s why more and more regulations are initiated to control access to personal data and prevent any violations of patient confidentiality or other breaches.

 “We always place great emphasis on selecting third party providers – all external services must also be HIPAA / GDPR compliant.”